Stornoway (residence): Architecture

-Stornoway is a 34-room mansion with eight bedrooms, five bathrooms, living room, sitting room (2nd floor), and dining room, and sits on extensive grounds.
+Stornoway is a 19-room mansion with eight bedrooms, five bathrooms, living room, sitting room (2nd floor), and dining room, and sits on extensive grounds.

 Besides the residents in the home, Stornoway is served by a staff of three: a chef, chauffeur, and household administrator.
-Like 24 Sussex and Rideau Cottage the public is not allowed to visit Stornoway.
+As with 24 Sussex and Rideau Cottage, the public is not allowed to visit Stornoway.